mskgreenbaumlab/Onboarding/README.md

 Once you claim your account, you will have an MSK ID and MSK email address.
 Then, move onto the next steps.**

-**The information below can also be found on the Onboarding Checklist - https://docs.google.com/spreadsheets/d/10gAa-pEPH9-BLkUXXCePZH2yJglbfRnWq-WGHMjl4Pk/edit#gid=0
+**The information below can also be found on the Onboarding Checklist - https://docs.google.com/spreadsheets/d/10gAa-pEPH9-BLkUXXCePZH2yJglbfRnWq-WGHMjl4Pk/edit#gid=0   request access from Mike Li (lih7@mskcc.org)

 ## MSK Ticket System
 MSK HR/IT ticket Management System (create software request, IT related tickets,time management,etc)